VishalGowthaman/Exercise-09-Shift-registers-using-verilog-/README.md

 ### RESULTS

-Thus the program to implement shift registers is done successfull.
+Thus the program to implement shift registers is done successful.